Skip to main content

 Scope and Content

-The John Gordon Rideout papers document the growth of an industrial designer during the 1930s and 1940s.
+The John Gordon Rideout papers document his growth as an industrial designer during the 1930s and 1940s.
 A pioneer in industrial design, Rideout was among the first to understand the use of molded materials in the aesthetic value and strength of consumer goods.
-His use of modern plastics was innovative, as seen on the control knobs of the Modernaire Heater and the handles and lids ofMagnalite cookware.
-The collection contains correspondence with clients regarding proposed projects, as well as letters regarding a discrepancy concerning royalties.
-Images of drawings and sketches, publications on typography and graphic arts, and three dimensional objects complete the collection.
+His use of modern plastics was innovative, as seen on the control knobs of the Modernaire Heater and the handles and lids of Magnalite cookware.
+The collection contains correspondence with clients about proposed projects and letters about a discrepancy concerning royalties.
+Images of drawings and sketches, publications on typography and graphic arts, and three-dimensional objects complete the collection.

-Of special note in the collection are Rideout designs used in the 2002 exhibit at the Toledo Museum of Art, titled, The Alliance of Art and Industry: Toledo Designs for a Modern America.
+Of special note in the collection are Rideout designs used in the 2002 exhibit at the Toledo Museum of Art, titled The Alliance of Art and Industry: Toledo Designs for a Modern America.
 Also included are designs produced by Rideout's firm, Van Doren and Rideout.
 Exhibited items represented in this collection include the following: Air-King midget radio; DeVilbiss Corporation atomizers; renderings for a wheelchair; Rideout Giftware; Wayne gasoline pump; Skippy-Racer Scooter; Skippy Sno-Plane Sled; Skippy Stream Line Racer Wagon; American National’s Velocipede and Tot Bike; and Magnalite cookware.

-A small album of negatives depict an Easter Sunday church service; a trip to Leland, Michigan, with his mother Annie Grant Hill Rideout; various images of John Hill (Rideout’s Uncle), and numerous photos of Frank Lloyd Wright and his home Taliesin in Spring Green, Wisconsin.
+A small album of negatives depicts an Easter Sunday church service; a trip to Leland, Michigan, with his mother Annie Grant Hill Rideout; various images of John Hill (Rideout’s Uncle), and numerous photos of Frank Lloyd Wright and his home Taliesin in Spring Green, Wisconsin.

 Existence and Location of Copies